henrikra/find-the-pair/README.md

 In this game the board is filled with cards which are turned backwards.
 You have to turn two cards at a time and find matching icons!
 You can try the game [here](http://henrikra.github.io/find-the-pair)

+## Setup Vagrant environment
+    vagrant up
+    vagrant ssh
+    cd /vagrant (this is the project folder in virtual machine)

 ## Setup

 To get an interactive development environment run: